Over 4,000 Page Views Today, 2.20 -- Should I Turn Myself into a Dance Blog?

 "The Best of ECHO" from Cirque du Soleil

 So I had a chance to see for myself what they are up to, that is, with respect only to acts, for there is no trace of the story telling pushed in the grim, grainy newspaper graphic above The acrobatic action, house acts I suppose, is more roughly athletic than finished.
 Iron jaw and hair hang, webs and risley and casting, with teeter boarders getting the longest workout, refreshing to a point of redundancy.
-They are stressing large ensembles, though by far the biggest hit of the program were two clown-like fellows competing to build the tallest stack of cardboard boxes.
+They are stressing large ensembles, though by far the biggest hit of the clips shown were two clown-like fellows competing to build the tallest stack of cardboard boxes.
 A four-star hoot.
 A great build that goes a bit weak when the stack falls but does not come apart.

 If that's the best of ECHO, what is the rest of ECHO?
 I have to assume Shakespeare over sawdust.

 Here is what stuck me the most about this leaden opus.
 It is cold.
 It is dark, literally dark.
 It is abstract and alienating.
 Most of the cast have painted faces or wear masks.
 I can well understand why the two media reviewers filed acute reservations .
-One of the Yelper raves talked up never having felt so satisfyingly packed into the atmosphere.
+One of the Yelper raves talked up never having felt so satisfyingly engulfed in the atmosphere.
 It is heavy, yes, I can agree, except that, unlike him, I wanted out.
 This was not the feeling I recently got when I viewed parts of other CDS shows in a one hour You Tube sampler.
 It seems that their reigning esthetic of the moment is to feature many people doing similar things, rather then giving focus to well honed world class acts.
 The enchanting sampler left me open to taking in another Cirque show.
 After watching ECHO, that desire is gone.
 In fact, I would sooner go to Ringling than to Cirque.

 About that embarrassing ad.
 What next?
 Cirque du phone room calling?